fisadev/dcs_server_manager/README.md

 [http://localhost:9999](http://localhost:9999)), and configure the rest of DSM from the web UI itself.

-The two config sections you surely want to set up are the DCS server and SRS server settings:
+The two config sections you surely want to set up are the DCS server and SRS server settings (including the installation of the DCS hook, which can be done with just a button):

 ![](docs/initial_settings.gif)